Cerberus-ik/rr-live/README.md

 This is our entry for the riot api dev challenge.
 Our goal is to provide an easy to use and appealing way to see the current "cool" and "meta" Runes from Runes-Reforged and how their popularity shifts over time.
 Everything is placed on an interactive map with the ability to scroll through the recent Patches and days.
+The project is currently hosted on our [main site](https://cerberus.my.to/) and on our [backup](http://vent-projects.de/riot-dev/).
+New features will only be present on our main site.
+If the backend should go down we recommend still trying to access the [main site](https://cerberus.my.to/).
+Since both use one backend api.

 ### What we learned from this project and what we plan for the future
 Everything went together quite quickly and we had a prototype up and running in 3-5 hours.
 The biggest challenge we